The Macchiaroli Castle in Teggiano

 Services: events locations and charming weddings in Campania

-Il Castello Macchiaroli, an enchanted place for one receipt fabulous that can accommodate up to 350 guests, is the ideal place to realize any event, letting yourself be enveloped in an atmosphere of other times.
-An ideal architectural setting, its spacious rooms, furnished with elegant and refined style, the outdoor spaces, the open-air theater, the towers and internal courtyards, the breathtaking view that dominates the whole valley, will make unforgettable the time spent at the castle .
-Our guests will appreciate the culinary proposals of our chefs with dishes of Italian and local gastronomic tradition.
-Moreover, it will be possible to stay overnight in the 'castle rooms', located in the oldest part of the building.
-Castello Macchiaroli, thanks to an agreement with the Municipality of Teggiano, is also the ideal place to officiate civil marriages in the Stefano Macchiaroli hall, able to accommodate up to one hundred and fifty seats.
+Il Castello Macchiaroli, an enchanted place for one receipt fabulous that can accommodate up to 350 guests, is the ideal place to hold any event letting yourself be enveloped by an atmosphere of the past.
+An ideal architectural setting, its large rooms, furnished with elegant and refined style, the outdoor spaces, the open-air theater, the internal towers and courtyards, the breathtaking view that dominates the whole valley, will make the time spent at the castle unforgettable. .
+Our guests will be able to appreciate the culinary proposals of our chefs with dishes of the Italian and local gastronomic tradition.
+Furthermore, it will be possible to stay overnight in the 'castle rooms', located in the oldest part of the building.
+The Macchiaroli Castle, thanks to an agreement with the Municipality of Teggiano, is also the ideal location to officiate the civil marriages in the Stefano Macchiaroli hall, able to accommodate up to one hundred and fifty seats.

 Places of interest nearby

 Teggiano and its famous 13 churches, The Diocesan Museum and the Lapidarium, The Herbs museum, The museum of popular traditions

 The Valley of the Sassano Orchids